-We are an academically focus school and welcome all children who can benefit from the opportunities offered and flourish in our caring community.
+Our mission is to provide outstanding breadth of opportunities and experiences that inspire, captivate and empower pupils to embrace learning and strive to achieve their personal best.
+We welcome all children who can benefit from the opportunities offered and flourish in our caring community.

-We treat every application from an SEN and disabled pupil in a fair, open minded way.
-We endeavour to ensure that we are able to fully support the needs of all prospective pupils.
-Parents of pupils with SEN and disabilities are advised to discuss their child's requirements with us.
+We treat every application from a SEN and disabled pupil in a fair way and on an individual basis.
+We endeavour to ensure that we can fully support the needs of all prospective pupils.
+Parents of pupils with SEN and disabilities must discuss their child's requirements with us.
 All relevant information should be obtained from parents or carers and other professionals involved in the care of the child prior to admission.
-Before an offer of a place is made, we will assess whether we are able to cater for and meet any SEN and disabilities (if known) through discussion and meeting with the parents, consideration of any professional reports and references from previous settings or schools, and assessment of the child at a taster day, as appropriate.
+Before an offer of a place is made, we will assess whether we are able to cater for and meet any SEN and disabilities (if known) through discussion with the parents, consideration of any professional reports and references from previous settings or schools, as appropriate.
+Assessment of the child at a taster day may also be considered.